larriant/larriant.github.io/_posts/2018-03-19-technologyaddiciton.md

 ### 6. Eradicate All Notifications
 The first thing to do to tackle technology addictions is to eradicate all notifications.
 These notifications are basically companies saying: “Come back and spend time with meee!”.
 If you have notifications **on** then you’re basically letting these companies, who’s primary motive is to keep you distracted so they can make a profit, determine how you spend your time.

+Here's a [guide](https://trendblog.net/turn-off-notifications-android-ios/) to turning off notifications on ios and android.

 Success: **10 / 10**

 Ditching notifications is vital for not being constantly distracted.